KilianPoirier/Simulated_Annealing/README.md

 This project is about solving the number partitioning problem using simulated annealing.
 Simulated annealing is a classical metaheuristic used to find approximate solutions to optimisation problems in a large search space.
 It uses stochastic sampling to mimic the way materials cool down to more stable and ordered configuration.
 The proposed solution is written in python.
 Two files make up the project: in `SA_toolbox.py` you will find the functions needed to build the algorithm, as well as the algorithm itself.
-In `SA_results`, there are a set of plots to interpret the results and performance of the algorithm.
+In `SA_results.ipynb`, there are a set of plots to interpret the results and performance of the algorithm.

 The libraries used in this project are the following: